-With crystal clear beaches, colorful coral reefs and coconut trees rustling in the wind, An Thoi archipelago captivates every tourist who has ever set foot here.
+With crystal clear beaches, colorful coral reefs, and coconut trees rustling in the wind, the An Thoi archipelago captivates every tourist who has ever set foot here.

-From Duong Dong center, visitors can take a taxi, rent a motorbike taxi or bus to An Thoi Phu Quoc town (26 km away).
-From here, there are 2 ways to get to An Thoi archipelago:
+From Duong Dong center, visitors can take a taxi, rent a motorbike taxi, or bus to An Thoi Phu Quoc town (26 km away).
+From here, there are 2 ways to get to the An Thoi archipelago:

 Travel by cable car

-If you choose this option, visitors will depart from An Thoi station and choose 3 stops at Dua, Roi and Thom islet.
+If you choose this option, visitors will depart from An Thoi station and choose 3 stops at Dua, Roi, and Thom islets.
 The advantage of taking the cable car is no waiting time between trips, and the travel time is fast (about 15-20 minutes/trip).

 Round-trip cable car fare: 300,000 VND/adult and 250,000 VND/child (free for children under 1m tall).